1TAD0Ri/DjangoPlanner/README.md

 ## About

-Django Planner is a simple yet powerful to-do list application built using the Django web framework and SQLite database.
+Django Planner is a full-stack to-do list application built using the Django web framework and SQLite database.
 It provides users with the ability to create, view, update, and delete tasks, helping them stay organized and productive.

 ## Features